infiniteflight/infiniteflight-docs/atc-manual/index.md

  - 1B.1.6 - Violation reasons expanded to include VNAV
  - 1B.1.7 - Clarity added for dealing with callsigns/usernames that are related to sensitive topics
  - 1B.2.1 - Controllers must keep replays for a MINIMUM of 7 days
- - 1B.2.2 - Introduction of @appeals when addedin a moderator to DMs on the IFC Forum
+ - 1B.2.2 - Introduction of @appeals when adding a moderator to DMs on the IFC Forum
+ - 3.2.2 - Intersection departures not required for the use of LUAW to multiple aircraft
  - 3.3.1 - Pattern Work requirements reworded for clarity
- - 3.3.4 - Clarfication on VFR separation requirements
+ - 3.3.4 - Clarification on VFR separation requirements
- - 4.1.1 - Clarfication on the use of ALL runways
+ - 4.1.1 - Clarification on the use of ALL runways
  - 4.1.6 - 'No Pattern Work' and 'No Light Aircraft' ATIS REMARKS reworded for clarity
  - 4.1.6 - 'SID/STAR Use Rcmd/Req' ATIS REMARKS added
  - Section 5 - New Airspace